DDM-Lab/Port_Scanning_Challenge/problem.md

 # Port Scan

-- Namespace: picoctf/research
+- Namespace: picoctf/examples
 - ID: port-scan
 - Type: custom
-- Category: General Skills
+- Category: General
 - Points: 1
-- Templatable: no
+- Templatable: yes
-- MaxUsers: 0
+- MaxUsers: 1

 ## Description

-Simulate file downloads and analyze insecure ECC cryptography
+This service can provide you with a random number, but can it do anything else?

 ## Details

 Connect to the program with netcat:

- nc {{server}} {{port}}
+`$ nc {{server}} {{port}}`

 ## Hints

-- You can use the walkthrough
+- Can you point the program to a function that does something useful for you?

 ## Solution Overview

-Just XOR the two provided chipher text, then XOR with the known plain text to get the flag.
+Enter 'win' as the input to the program

 ## Challenge Options